openminded42/Fancy-Ansi-Markup/README.md

 # Acknowledgements

 This software has been developed within working hours of my job at Jobware GmbH, Technologiepark 15, 33100 Paderborn, Germany (https://jobware.de).
-If you like this project or other stuff of Jobware, feel free to apply for a job as software developer or something similar by sending your application documents to info@jobware.de.
+If you like this project or other stuff we do at Jobware, feel free to apply for a job as software developer or something similar by sending your application documents to info@jobware.de.

 # License
 **Copyright (c) 2020 Markus Benter (Jobware GmbH)**